stejs-code/treby/README.md

 # Treby
-Treby is our project for making own presentations on website.
+Treby is our project for making own presentation on website.